 For example, we’ll approach the centralised hiring team to explain that we need more lawyers in certain regions due to an increased number of tickets.

-We can point to our dashboard and explain how the team based in that region has had an uptick in tickets over the past quarter or two, or has had to involve external counsel to manage the workload.
+We can point to our dashboard and explain how the team based in that region has had an uptick in tickets over the past quarter or two, or has had to involve outside counsel to manage the workload.

 Want to learn more about showcasing legal's value in a data-driven way?
 Grab your ticket for Scaleup GC 2023 - the only in-person conference in Europe dedicated to lawyers at high-growth businesses.